eriknelson/arch_oryx_pro/README.md

 Arch linux installation instructions for a System76 OryxPro.

-**DISCLAIMER:** This tutorial requires pre-release software out of the testing repos in order to work.
-You should be aware that going forwards, you will likely need to manually manage your installation setup to return to a standard, non-testing environment.
+**DISCLAIMER:** ~~This tutorial requires pre-release software out of the testing repos in order to work.~~* You should be aware that going forwards, you will likely need to manually manage your installation setup to return to a standard, non-testing environment.
 Also, this is Arch Linux and things move fast.
 If you find something to be inaccurate or incorrect here, please file an issue.
 I would like to know!

+**\* UPDATE (1/17/2016)**: Obviously Arch has moved forwards since this was originally written.
+My Oryx model is a late 2015/early 2016, and there have been some hardware revisions since then.
+I expect some of this tutorial may be out of date, but much of it probably still holds true.
+Happy to accept update PRs; it's great to see an uptick of Oryx owners looking to run Arch :)

 #### Partition and format drives